cjdoris/pAdicExtensions/docs/template-p-adic-fields.md

 > {:.ret}
 {:.intrinsic}

-The embedding of F into A, which must share the same residue class field.
+The embedding of `F` into `A`, which must share the same residue class field.

 <a id="Embedding-2"></a><a id="Embedding--FldPadTmpl--etc-2"></a><a id="Embedding--FldPadTmpl--FldNum--Map"></a>